 School Vaccine Information - Healthcare Provider

-The Department of Health is changing school immunization regulations beginning in August 2017.
+The Department of Health has changed school immunization regulations as of August 2017.
 The regulations are intended to ensure that children attending school in the commonwealth are adequately protected against potential outbreaks of vaccine-preventable diseases.

 - Educate your entire practice team about the new requirements.

 - Educate your patients and families about the new requirements.
 Hang posters provided by the Montgomery County of Public Health (OPH) (put

 hyperlinkto our flyer) and share the message, “IMMUNIZE!
 It’s the Rule for Back to School” on social media.